wangyu9/qhw-code/README.md

 To build the c++ project, either within the container or on your own linux machine:

 `cd qhw-code`

 `mkdir build; cd build;`

 `cmake ..; make;`

-To compute the weights for the examples given in ./data, run the following commands
+To compute the weights for the examples that we provided in ./data, run the following commands

 `./qhw -e /qhw/qhw/data/beast-H  --step_size 0.1 -n  4 --solver adamd --project --verbose 0`